Gemini 3 Pro beats frontier models with long‑horizon planning and higher returns

 Google AI Ultra subscribers can try these agentic capabilities in the Gemini app with Gemini Agent today.
 We've learned a lot improving Gemini's agentic capabilities, and we're excited to see how you use it as we expand to more Google products soon.

-Can Gemini 3 Pro truly outperform other frontier models?
-The announcement says it delivers significantly higher returns through longer‑horizon planning and more consistent tool use.
-Google cites 2 billion monthly AI Overview users and a Gemini app audience of 650 million, while over 70 % of its Cloud customers now rely on its AI and 13 million developers have built with the generative mode.
+Does Gemini 3 Pro really beat the other frontier models?
+Google’s press release claims it can squeeze out higher returns thanks to longer-horizon planning and steadier tool use.
+They point to 2 billion monthly AI Overview users, a Gemini app audience of 650 million, more than 70 % of Cloud customers tapping its AI, and 13 million developers who have tried the generative mode.

 Common Questions Answered